-Applicants are reviewed by the RN to BSN Admission Task Force and are evaluated individually and holistically, not allowing any single attribute to be the determining attribute in the admission decision.
-The actual number of students offered admission is dependent upon a variety of attributes, such as financial resources, classroom space, and available clinical experiences.
+Applicants are reviewed by the RN to BSN Admissions and Progression Committee and are evaluated individually and holistically, not allowing any single attribute to be the determining attribute in the admission decision.
+The actual number of students offered admission is dependent upon a variety of attributes, such as financial resources, classroom space, etc.

-See Tuition for Repeated or Excessive Undergraduate Hours on page 38.
+See Tuition for Repeated or Excessive Undergraduate Hours on page 36.